aihamh/rag-chat-microservice/DEMO_PRESENTATION.md

 ### **Demo 3: Add Messages to Session**

-**What to say:** *"Now let's add a conversation.
+ *"Now let's add a conversation.
 Notice how we store both the message content and the RAG context - the documents retrieved to answer the question."*

 **User Message:**
 ```bash